Jum-eng/Particle-Swarm-Optimization/README.md

 ## Objective Function
 The optimization is performed on a function that combines quadratic terms with sinusoidal components, making it a challenging landscape for optimization.
 The goal is to find the function's global minimum.

+## Visualization
+The search space is represented as a contour plot.
+Particles are plotted as moving points that update their positions at each iteration.
+The true global minimum is marked to compare PSO’s performance.
+The animation illustrates how particles adjust their positions over multiple iterations.